 This is entering a gray area.
 Just like some Powerex and some Duracells are made in Japan.
 Its just not very clear which are which.
 I hesitate to post them.

 First of all, the code B4 is just the amount of batteries in a pack.
 The 2-packs are coded NH-AA-B2K.
 Nothing more, nothing less.
 These seems to have different specs as well.
 Probably because they are available on overseas markets..
 Dont know for sure why they have different specs.
 Probably 1st gen std batteries.
 They also had a different wrapper, probably as an earlier version.
 Please note that the NH-AA-B4KN and NH-AAAB4KN are made in China and are different batteries!

 AA min.
 2000mAh rated for 1000cycles, and 85% charge after 1 year.
 AAA min 750mAh.

 High capacity cells.
 I just can`t find enough specs for this battery.
 Therefore I`d like to put an extra warning here.
 They are made in Japan, but I just have too less info on these.
-This is just 1 reason why I don`t like to put any eneloop.
 Again the AAA version looks strange.

 AA min.
 2400mAh AAA min 840mAh.
 That`s all I have.

 The Watson MX batteries that are being sold at the B&H photography store are also made in Japan.
 See the ones that are listed below.